 The blood and qi analogy was explained in college simply as the blood is the sea and the qi ( your energy) is the boat that floats on top.
 So low tide, low energy.
 In fact, blood nourishing points are called ‘sea’ points.
 Bl17 and Sp 10 (Sea of Blood) get things ‘ship shape’ and should get the wind back in your sails!
 (I do enjoy a nautical theme).

-● Hormonal imbalances can be adjusted through treating the Kidney channel bringing things into harmony.
+● Hormonal imbalances can be adjusted by treating the Kidney channel bringing things into harmony.
 This is a major area of success in the clinic.

 ● An imbalance in one organ or meridian that is keeping the system from flowing, like leaves blocking a gutter.
 This is both the easiest to diagnose and also to correct.

 The brilliant thing about using acupuncture to improve sleep hygiene is that I have so many options in my tool- kit to address each individual case.

 It's not new news that first-rate sleep is vital for optimal health.
 It’s easy enough to address and let’s face it, is an incredibly enjoyable past time.

 It is also worth noting I am more affordable than a memory foam mattress in a box!
 Sweet dreams.